pongsagon/tt07-tiniest-gpu/README.md

 ## What is it

 - This is a tiniest ASIC GPU.
 It can render a quad using two triangles with texture mapped.
+- The design uses around 16,000 gates/cells and around 200 bytes of flipflop for all of the storage that required in the graphics pipeline.
+This max out 16-tile on the tinytapeout.
 - The chip comes with two texture ROM images.
 (My schools' logo)
 - The transformation, lighting and rasterization are done in the GPU.
 - It support solid shading with one directional light source and affine texture mapping.